Apartment Market Expansion Continues as Growth Rate Moderates

-WASHINGTON, D.C.—Apartment markets improved across all areas for the seventh quarter in a row, but the pace of improvement moderated according to the National Multi Housing Council’s (NMHC) Quarterly Survey of Apartment Market Conditions.
+WASHINGTON, D.C.—Apartment markets improved across all areas for the seventh quarter in a row, but the pace of improvement moderated according to the National Multifamily Housing Council’s (NMHC) Quarterly Survey of Apartment Market Conditions.
 The survey’s indexes measuring Market Tightness (56), Sales Volume (51), Equity Financing (56) and Debt Financing (65) all measured at 50 or higher, indicating growth from the previous quarter.

 “Even after nearly three years of recovery, apartment markets around the country remain strong as more report tightening conditions than not,” said NMHC Chief Economist Mark Obrinsky.
 “The dynamic that began in 2010 remains in place: the increase in prospective apartment residents continues to outpace the pickup in new apartments completed.
 While development activity has picked up considerably since the trough, finance for both acquisition and construction remains constrained, flowing mainly to the best properties in the top markets.”

 Key findings include:

 - Financing still available only for top markets.
 Only one in five (21 percent) reported acquisition capital being similarly available for all geographic markets and properties.
 Construction financing was even more restricted.
 Just 8 percent of respondents indicated construction financing for new apartments was available in all markets for all property types.
 The vast majority reported construction financing as only available for either the top properties in the top markets (37 percent) or for all property types in the top markets (36 percent).

 - Market Tightness Index declined to 56 from 76.
 Marking the 11th straight quarter of the index topping 50, the majority (62 percent) reported stable market conditions.
 One quarter reported tighter markets and 14 percent indicated markets as looser.